 It’s at this point, just below March Hill that the trail is joined (figuratively) by Jo Haslam.
 Jo got in touch after I originally published this post, to share one of her poems that references Laminot.

 It is a hill and moss bed that lies south east or so from March Hill.
 A site of mesolithic flint knapping, with fire hearths of the same period found on March Hill.
 The area is called Laminot on the OS map and Lominot as written about by Ammon Wrigley back in 1911.

 The weather closed in (those ‘dogs’ were now fully baying) as we sploshed and trudged back down to Eastergate along Willykay Clough.

 At Eastergate you’ll find a weir – which turns out (after I originally published this post) to have been the catalyst for a poem (Small Fry) by Alison Lock.
 ‘Here the water is acid brown.
 Peat deep.’
 The poem in full (which I loved reading) can be read on the link above and is part of collection: A Slither of Air, Indigo Dreams Publishing, 2011.

-As well as Jo Haslam, I’m conscious I couldn’t find a ‘home’ (so far) for another poetry link to Marden : some poems shared on the Marsden History Group site which are within a batch of fascinating (and touching) letters to and from a Fred Firth during WW1.
+I couldn’t as yet find a ‘home’ for another poetry link to Marden: some poems shared on the Marsden History Group site which are within a batch of fascinating (and touching) letters to and from a Fred Firth, during WW1.